nextauthjs/next-auth/www/docs/configuration/database.md

 If you want to do either of these things you will need to specify a database.

 If you don't specify a database then JSON Web Tokens will be enabled and used to store session data.
-If you do specify a database then database sessions will be enabled, unless you explictly enable JSON Web Tokens for sessions by passing the option `sessions { jwt: true }`.
+If you do specify a database then database sessions will be enabled, unless you explicitly enable JSON Web Tokens for sessions by passing the option `sessions { jwt: true }`.

 ## How to specify a database